Gateway National Recreation Area: Units and park sites

 The recreation area comprises three units and 11 park sites in all.
 Primary law enforcement in the Gateway National Recreation Area is the responsibility of the United States Park Police in the New York units, and National Park Service Rangers in the New Jersey unit.

+There are approximately 800 historic buildings, structures and sites in Gateway.
+It is challenging to maintain these historic buildings due to current conditions and resources numbers as well as funding.
+Many of these historic buildings were already in poor condition when Gateway was established in 1972.

 Jamaica Bay Unit

 Jamaica Bay Unit, in Brooklyn and Queens, includes much of the shoreline and water below the Shore Parkway beginning at Plum Beach and ending at John F. Kennedy International Airport, along with several dozen islands in Jamaica Bay, a tidal estuary.
+The Jamaica Bay Unit is the largest of the three units.
 It also includes most of the western part of the Rockaway Peninsula, which separates Jamaica Bay from the Atlantic Ocean.
 Among the sites in this unit are: